 IPsec acceleration occurs only on the primary node in both active-passive and active-active HA.
 When the primary node goes down, and the auxiliary takes over, the SAs are renegotiated.
 Existing keys are removed, and the new primary node decides to offload the SAs.

 - Doesn't support IPsec acceleration over VLAN and wireless interfaces.

 - Supports IPsec acceleration in active-active HA on the primary node.
 Firewall acceleration isn't available in active-active HA, and processing of the inner packets takes place on SlowPath.

 - Supports firewall and IPsec acceleration in active-passive HA on the primary node.
-If the inner traffic qualifies for FastPath offloading, firewall acceleration takes place on the primary node.
+If the inner traffic qualifies for FastPath offloading, firewall acceleration occurs on the primary node.

 A summary of how SlowPath processes the first packet in the ingress and egress stages is as follows:

 Ingress stage: SlowPath performs a stateful inspection on the initial packet of a connection.
 It does the following during the ingress stage: